Mr-DS-ML-85/Harden-Windows/README.md

   🛠 Requires Administrator privileges

 📦 License
-This project is open-source and available under the [MIT License](#mit-license-click-to-view).
+This project is open-source and available under the 📜 [MIT License](LICENSE)